Rostemelov/AlgoRobot/README.md

 # AlgoRobot
-a simple and fun game inspired by Algorithm City.
+A simple and fun game inspired by Algorithm City.

 Basically, Functions are Queues that have the commands stored as strings.